hgrif/airflow-tutorial/README.md

 * Use the the cron notation for `schedule_interval` instead of `@daily` and `@hourly`.
 `@daily` and `@hourly` always run after respectively midnight and the full hour, regardless of the hour/minute specified.
+* Manage your connections and secrets with the [Connections](https://airflow.incubator.apache.org/configuration.html#connections) and/or [Variables](https://airflow.incubator.apache.org/ui.html#variable-view).

 ## 3. UI